OpenAMP/openamp-docs/demos/rpmsg_multi_services.rst

 RPMsg Multi Services Components
 *******************************

-The three :ref:`Interprocessor Communications (IPC)<ipc-work-label>` paths in this demonstration provide an identical application flow, namely a host based client sending packets via RPMsg to the remote which echoes the packet.
+The three :ref:`Interprocessor Communications (IPC)<ipc-work-label>` paths in this demonstration provide an identical application flow, namely a main controller based client sending packets via RPMsg to the remote which echoes the packet.

 The main target of the demonstration is to show the different RPMsg types as supported by Linux drivers, namely 'direct', 'character' and 'tty' driver.